US 1A

 A listing of the several historical US 1A's in the state, from west to east:

 US 1 originally followed West Avenue, Wall Street and East Avenue across town.
-In 1962, US 1A was designated along Cross Street and North Avenue (probably a portion of Belden Street as well) to the north.
+In 1962, US 1A was designated along Cross Street, North Avenue, and Belden Street to the north.
 In 1963, US 1 was moved there, replacing US 1A; and the streets along old US 1 were turned over to the city.

 Darien (1953 to 1958)